Gijsbertbas/swa/README.md

   * from Google Cloud: follow above unpacking flow to download and parse all cold storage files
   * extract from Supabase using `python scripts/run_extraction.py`
   * copy to S3 `rclone copy extracted/daily_usage_data/ s3:slimwonen-analysis-data/gcs/daily_usage/ --progress`

+## Run quarter analysis
+Kartaalanalyses may be run following the notebook `notebooks/kwartaal_midden_drenthe.ipynb`.
+This makes use of some helper classes (see [analysis/](./analysis/)) to collect, analyse and plot the data.
+The data is obtained from AWS Athena.